fuhaililab/mdMinerShiny/mdMinerShiny/README.md

  install.packages("igraph")

 *Instructions*

-Upload fold change data of a patient in a .txt file format.
+Click on the *Choose File* button and upload fold change data of a patient in a .txt file format.
 Drug suggestions will be generated in descending order.
-Click the desired drug  in the table to display drug network and merge network.
-The networks display genetic and drug data.
+Click the desired drug  in the table to display drug network, gene network and the merge network.
 Click the title of each block to download corresponding data.